Medical Director, Center for Emergency Medical Services (CEMS) at the Ohio State University (OSU) Wexner Medical Center.

 Announcement of Search For

-Maryland Institute for Emergency Medical Services Systems
+Emergency Medical Services Systems

 The Emergency Medical Services (EMS) Board is seeking an Executive Director with superior credentials to manage the emergency medical services system for the State of Maryland.
 A candidate must be a board certified physician with demonstrated excellence and experience in managing an EMS or related health care organization.
 Eligibility for the subspecialty board in EMS is preferred and a candidate must have expertise in systems of care for the treatment of trauma, STEMI, stroke, and other emergency medical conditions.
 A minimum of five years of academic pursuits is desirable.